 Second step-Personal Details: Fill your personal details.
 This step will ask you to fill the following information:

-Third step-Education: In this step you need to fill your education details regarding degree, scores and year.
+Third step-Education: You need to fill your education details regarding degree, scores and year.
 Here’s what it will ask you:

 Graduation degree: Fill in the degree you have cleared or is about to clear starting from below 12th up to post-graduation.
 So, you can also include degree like BBA, MBBS, B.Tech, MA.
 A dropdown filter will take you to the relevant option.